corne12345/Sportbuddy/README.md

 # Sportbuddy
 January 2019 Project: App Studio (UvA)

+## Problem Statement and solution
+A lot of people try to stay in shape, but struggle sometimes.
+This results in unwanted cheatdays and a feelin of guilt the day after.
+Sportbuddy is there to help those people quantify last night's sin and help them calculate their required activity duration to compensate for over-the-top consumption.

+## Design
+The app lets the user log their food and calculates the total caloric intake.
+This intake is shown to the user for confrontation purposes.
+Then, the user can chose his or her activity and the app calculates the user the amount of time this activity has to be excecuted to even out.
+A Google Maps screen is displayed in combination with a timer, which will guide the user through its exercise routine.
+This is all concluded by a overview screen, on which the user can see the travelled distance and time of the activity.
+Underneath the "Screenshots" header are a couple of pictures from the app.

+## Screenshots
 <img src="https://github.com/corne12345/Sportbuddy/blob/master/doc/final/Screenshot_20190130-143815_SportBuddy.jpg" alt="drawing" width="200"/>  <img src="https://github.com/corne12345/Sportbuddy/blob/master/doc/final/Screenshot_20190130-143824_SportBuddy.jpg" alt="drawing" width="200"/>  <img src="https://github.com/corne12345/Sportbuddy/blob/master/doc/final/Screenshot_20190130-143832_SportBuddy.jpg" alt="drawing" width="200"/>

 *Screenshots of the first two activities*